French art: Baroque and Classicism

-In architecture, architects such as Salomon de Brosse, François Mansart and Jacques Lemercier helped define the French form of the baroque, developing the formula of the urban hôtel particulier that was to influence all of Europe and strongly departed from the Italian equivalent, the palazzo.
-Many aristocratic castles were rebuilt in the new classic-baroque style, some of the most famous being Maisons and Cheverny, characterized by high roofs "à la française" and a form that retained the medieval model of the castle adorned with prominent towers.
+In architecture, architects such as Salomon de Brosse, who built the Luxembourg Palace in Paris, François Mansart and Jacques Lemercier helped define the French form of the baroque.
+They developed the formula of the urban hôtel particulier that was to influence all of Europe and strongly departed from the Italian equivalent, the palazzo.
+Many aristocratic castles were rebuilt in the new classic-baroque style, some of the most famous being Maisons by Mansart and Cheverny, characterized by high roofs "à la française" and a form that retained the medieval model of the castle adorned with prominent towers, now converted in elegant pavilions.

 From the mid to late seventeenth century, French art is more often referred to by the term "Classicism" which implies an adherence to certain rules of proportion and sobriety uncharacteristic of the Baroque, as it was practiced in most of the rest of Europe during the same period.
 Under Louis XIV, the Baroque as it was practiced in Italy, was not in French taste, for instance, as Bernini's famous proposal for redesigning the Louvre was rejected by Louis XIV.
+Through propaganda, wars, and great architectural works, Louis XIV launched a vast program designed for the glorification of France and his name.
+The Palace of Versailles, initially a tiny hunting lodge built by his father, was transformed by Louis XIV into a marvelous palace for fêtes and parties, under the direction of architects Louis Le Vau (who had also built the château de Vaux-le-Vicomte) and Jules Hardouin Mansart (who built the church of the Invalides in Paris), painter and designer Charles Le Brun, and the landscape architect André Le Nôtre who perfected the rational form of the French garden that from Versailles spread in all of Europe.
+In portrait painting, two figures emerged in the 1680s with the portraitists Hyacinthe Rigaud and Nicolas de Largillière, whose theatrical yet psychologically refined portraits set a new model for the 18th century.

 Château de Vaux-le-Vicomte by Louis Le Vau.